 What does “that you may be filled with all fullness of God” mean?

-Filled with all Fullness
+Filled with All Fullness

 “You may be filled” means to be complete, whole, to be satisfied.1 To experience perfect joy.2